erakai/Treasury/README.md

 # Treasury

-A command-line tool to securely encrypt passwords and notes using AES-256 bit encryption.
+A command-line tool to securely encrypt passwords and notes using AES encryption.

 ----